Luciana Souza & The Dave King Trio

 Scott Colley is an old collaborator of Luciana Souza, has been the bassist on two of her recordings (Grammy nominated North and South, and the critically acclaimed The New Bossa Nova) and numerous tours over the years.
 Colley manifests all that’s desired in a great musician – constant curiosity, deep intimacy with the instrument, superb technical ability, and an uncanny rhythmic and compositional approach to the bass – making him the perfect choice for a drummer-less trio.

 The live performances of Word Strings will make use of a large projector screen where drawings, text, and animated art will be displayed.

 The Dave King Trio

-Perhaps you know Dave King as the drummer in The Bad Plus or any number of avant-improv/indie-rock/Americana/electronic experimental bands rooted in the Minneapolis-St. Paul area.
-But somewhere in that mix is a deep fondness for the jazz tradition, and recently, he made it a point to say so with a full-length album.
-I’ve Been Ringing You investigates standards, mostly slow and medium-tempo ballads, in rough-hewn textures.
-It also features a rhythm section of pianist Bill Carrothers and bassist Billy Peterson, fellow Upper Midwesterners whose underground reputations surface here.
+Perhaps you know Dave King as the drummer in The Bad Plus, or any number of avant-improv/indie-rock/Americana/electronic experimental bands rooted in the Minneapolis-St. Paul area.
+But somewhere in that mix is a deep fondness for the jazz tradition.
+The Dave King Trio, featuring a rhythm section of pianist Matt Mitchell and bassist Billy Peterson, investigates jazz standards with a modern interpretation.